gobuffalo/docs/templates/docs/templating.md

 {{#panel title="If Statements" name="if"}}

 What to do?
 Should you render the content, or not?
-Using Velvet's built in `if`, `else`, and `unless` helpers, let you figure it out for yourself.
+Using Velvet's built in `if`, `else`, and `unless` helpers let you figure it out for yourself.

 ```handlebars
 \{{#if true }}